 By: Peter Vincze

-About the blogger: Peter Vincze is a consultant on corporate governance-related topics at the World Bank.
+About the blogger: Peter Vincze is a consultant on legal topics at the World Bank.
 He aims to pursue further academic training in international development law.